-You'll find some great examples of image sliders in web design and this style of carousels on sites such as flickr.
+You'll find some great examples of image sliders in web design and this style of carousels on sites such as Flickr.
 Here the slides contain a vast array of data about each photograph, the transitions are beautiful and usability is excellent.

-The company also has an app that their designers have been very successful with.
+The company also has an app that its designers have been very successful with.
 It features a slider carousel, and when the user scrolls through the slides they can access related photos information for each slide.
 A great slideshow.

-There are many talented artists, web designers, graphic designers and others who need to showcase their work through a website.
+There are many talented artists, web designers, graphic designers, and others who need to showcase their work through a website.
 One of the best ways to do this is through an online portfolio.

 An image slider enables them to display their work creatively.
-Their site can use an image slider to organise their portfolio to their specification, slides can lead to related articles, or to example websites.
+Their site can use an image slider to organize their portfolio to their specification, slides can lead to related articles, or to example websites.